Help Center

 Ensure partner compliance

-Verify that your partner adhere to the terms and regulations that apply to your program and offers.
+Verify that your partner adheres to the terms and regulations that apply to your program and offers.

 In financial services, constantly changing deals require continuous updates to promotional details.
 If a partner doesn’t update details in a timely manner, your program could be violating Consumer Financial Protection Bureau (CFPB)- or U.S. Securities and Exchange Commission (SEC)-enforced rules.
 Use an automated system to detect violations and a manual system to confirm them.
 The process also creates a critical paper trail for your in-house compliance team if you work in a heavily regulated industry.